sigsep/sigsep-mus-db/docs/usage.rst

 `matlab\_wrapper <https://github.com/mrkrd/matlab_wrapper>`__.
 For
 convenience this package already has implemented the MATLAB evaluation functions but does not write them to mat files yet.
-We offer several optional methods to parse the DSD100:
+We offer several optional methods to parse the dsdtools:

 .. code:: python